rFronteddu/cv/README.md

 ## Professional Summary

-Experienced software developer and applied researcher with over 8 years of versatile expertise in system software development, programming on Linux and Windows platforms, and a strong focus on networking and communications protocols applied to resource-constrained environments.
+Experienced software developer and applied researcher with over 8 years of versatile expertise in system software development, programming on Linux, Windows, and mobile platforms, and a strong focus on networking and communications protocols applied to resource-constrained environments.

 Proven ability to collaborate with diverse groups of developers and researchers, including collaborations with several NATO RTGs and US armed forces.

+Skilled in serving as a connector across interdisciplinary boundaries, facilitating the integration of diverse knowledge and methodologies within heterogeneous teams of researchers and developers.

 Currently residing in Pensacola, FL.

 ## Professional Experience